Bumblebee-Project/Bumblebee-old/README.md

 #### OpenSuSE

-Valid openSuSE versions are: 11.3, 11.4, Tumbleweed, Factory.
+Valid openSuSE versions are: 11.3, 11.4, Tumbleweed and Factory.
+We will take openSuSE 11.4 as default for the install examples.

 Install the nVidia drivers.
 They are optional but highly recommended: